daviddexter/karis-programming-language/README.md

 6. Advanced language features

 Features like struct/classes, impl/interface, complex mathematical operations etc,  are not supported.
-Check out the sample program above to get a gist of the minmum things `Karis` can do.
+Check out the sample program above to get a gist of a set of functionalities/features `karis` supports.

 ## Author's note